Regular 4-polytope

-In mathematics, a regular 4-polytope is a regular four-dimensional polytope.
+In mathematics, a regular 4-polytope or regular polychoron is a regular four-dimensional polytope.
 They are the four-dimensional analogues of the regular polyhedra in three dimensions and the regular polygons in two dimensions.

 There are six convex and ten star regular 4-polytopes, giving a total of sixteen.

 History

 The convex regular 4-polytopes were first described by the Swiss mathematician Ludwig Schläfli in the mid-19th century.
 He discovered that there are precisely six such figures.